-In another cave named Tash-Unkur, located not far from the Kyndyn-Kyry cave, V. Ogudin discovered a natural storage of cave bears.
-He took several bones from the cave and brought them to Samarkand, where paleozoologists made a hydrocarbon analysis.
-The result stated that the bones are about 7-8 thousand years old.
-That was a subspecies of a brown bear, very large (There are no such animals in the Tien-Shan).
+In another cave, Tash-Unkur, which is located not far from the Kyndyn-Kyry cave, V. Ogudin discovered a natural storage of cave bears.
+He took several bones from the cave and brought them to Samarkand, where paleozoologists made hydrocarbon analysis.
+It turned out that these bear bones are about 7-8 thousand years old.
+This is a subspecies of the brown bear, very large (now there are no such ones in the Tien Shan).
 The bear was named Ursus Arctos Ogudinus.
 Also, V. Ogudin discovered a bear skull.
-The length of the cave was about 200 m.
+The length of the cave turned out to be about 200 m.
 But according to Ogudin’s description, the cave has a continuation.
 Therefore, we want to explore the western slope of the Fergana ridge in this area and find unexplored caves.

-We invite all interested cavers and biologists to take part in the expedition, which will take place in the second half of August 2020.
+We invite all interested cavers and speleo-biologists to take part in this expedition, which will take place in the second half of August 2021.
 Expedition dates from August 14 to August 27.
-Dates are not fixed and may change.
+Dates are subject to change.